tbrockman/tbrockman.github.io/_drafts/hello-world.md

         async>
 ```

-With the above script included, Utterances will inject an iframe at the scripts location, and attempt to retrieve the comments linked to an issue specified by the repo and issue-term.
+With the above script included on your webpage, Utterances will inject an iframe at the scripts location, and attempt to retrieve the comments linked to an issue specified by the repo and issue-term.
 It will then render all comments (with remarkably similar styling to Github) in its place.

 ## Helpful features